 To explain the patient’s symptoms, but above all for his successful therapy, it is therefore essential to uncover all known vascular compression syndromes.

 In a second step, the quantitative impact of each individual vascular compression syndrome on the prevailing symptoms must be determined.
-This requires not only measurements of the blood flow velocity at numerous points in the venous and arterial circulation, but also measurements of the diverted blood volumes.
+This does not only require measurements of the blood flow velocity at numerous points in the venous and arterial circulation, but also measurements of the diverted blood volumes.
 They are of crucial importance for the effect of the venous compression.

 For this purpose we have developed the PixelFlux software, which makes such exact measurements possible for the first time.